oasis10702/leetcode/README.md

 This project is built for:

 - Upload solved problems and make notes
-- Practice and review algorithm
+- Practice code interview and review algorithm

 Please reference to problem sets in LeetCcde: https://leetcode.com/problemset/all/